MerchantPug/Origins-Addon-Multiloader-Template/README.md

 ## Origins Specifics

 ### General
-- Origins Addon Multiloader Template uses Origins Fabric's systems as Origins Forge has compatibility layer for Origins Fabric's Power Factories.
+- Origins Addon Multiloader Template uses Origins Fabric's systems as Origins Forge has a compatibility layer for Origins Fabric's Power Factories.
 This means you'll be using Calio Fabric's SerializableDataType system as opposed to Codecs.

 ### Setup
-- Create a new 'libs' folder in the base directory.
-Put the Calio Forge and Apoli Forge JARs in this folder, this is for use in the build scripts.
-You can get these two files from [this page](https://github.com/EdwinMindcraft/origins-architectury/releases).
 - Replace the mentions of `yourmodid` in `ItemStackLevelAccess` and any other named classes with your own modid, this is so you don't have mixin conflicts between you and anybody else who is using this template.

 ### Differences to Origins Fabric's Systems